dokun1/kitura-safe-lab/ServerSetUp.md

 }
 ```

 First, you need to act whenever a client connects to you.
 You will send them a "token", which lets the client know how to identify itself for all future communications.
-Add this code to your `connected:` function:
+Add this code to your `connected:` function in `DisasterSocketClient`:

 ```swift
 allConnections.append(connection)